Disclaimer

 Summing up American Staffordshire Terrier Traits

 American Staffordshire Terrier is an amazing dog to keep as a pet.
-It originated in the British Isles from where it was brought to America in the mid-eighteenth century.
+It originated in the British Isles, brought to America in the mid-eighteenth century.
 The Staffordshire Terrier is a celebrated family dog that is lovable and friendly.

 Copyright CaninePals.Com.
 All Rights Reserved.